+Jerry Ordway has similar gripes but does not blame left leaning politics in his plea for work, Life After Fifty.
 For many, like Ordway, it is rather an overwhelming lack of respect and appreciation for the contributions of creators that in the past would have been revered industry-wide.

 Fortunately the Independent movement (not just of the 80′s and 90′s but that of the 70′s Underground Movement, the Web Comic Movement of the 00′s and the current Digital Movement) has solidified the rights that creators have to express themselves freely through the medium of comics.
 There is a now place and an opportunity for any kind of comic regardless of “right” or “left” leaning politics.
 This is good for everyone, especially those with idealistic American values.

 Without this new, expanding market for comics there would be no publisher that would have been interested in THE FORGOTTEN MAN, a comic not about superheroes and not targeted specifically at children.
 That would be a real shame.

 Dixon and Rivoche should have remembered their true roots and celebrated their masterful execution of their own creative rights rather than endorse a close-minded, faux conservatism that could potentially crush other creators’ rights to freedom of speech and expression in a new witch-hunt reminiscent of the one perpetrated by Dr. Fredrick Wertham that led to the development of the restrictive Comics Code Authority.